Maximal green sequences for cluster-tilted algebras of finite representation type: Appendix: maximal length MGSs

-\begin{eg} Consider the cluster-tilted algebra $\Lambda=J(Q,W)$ where $Q$ is the following quiver and $W$ is given by the two 3-cycles.
+\begin{eg} Consider the cluster-tilted algebra $\Lambda=J(Q,W)$ where $Q$ is the quiver below (on the left) and $W$ is given by the two 3-cycles.
 This is cluster-tilted of type $A_5$ and therefore has $\binom62=15$ modules.

-If we remove the two unlabeled arrows in $Q$ we are left with the quiver $Q^\delta$ with five vertices and only four arrows $\alpha,\beta,\gamma,\delta$ indicated above, with the relations $\gamma\alpha=0=\beta\delta$.
-This is the quiver with relations of a tilted algebra $C$.
+If we remove the two unlabeled arrows in $Q$ we are left with the quiver $Q^\delta$ indicated above on the right, with the relations $\gamma\alpha=0=\beta\delta$.
+By Assem's criterion \ref{Assem's theorem}, this is the quiver with relations of a tilted algebra $C$.
 The Auslander-Reiten quiver of $C$ is given by:

 This is a full subquiver of the Auslander-Reiten quiver of $\Lambda$ with only two modules missing: the projective $\Lambda$-modules $P_1$ and $P_4$.
-The 13 modules in this AR-quiver ordered from right to left form a maximal forward hom-orthogonal sequence for both $\Lambda$ and $C$ with $15-k=13$ objects.
-By Corollary \ref{cor: upper bound for mgs of An} this is the longest possible maximal green sequence for $\Lambda$.
+Consider the partial ordering on this set of 13 modules given by $M_1\prec M_2$ if there is an oriented path in this AR-quiver from $M_1$ to $M_2$.
+For example, $S_1,S_4$ are minimal in this partial ordering and $S_2,S_5$ are maximal.
+We refer to this as the \emph{partial ordering given by the AR-quiver}.
+Any refinement of this partial ordering to a total ordering will be called \emph{one of the total orderings given by the AR-quiver}.

+Since $\Hom_\Lambda(M_1,M_2)\neq 0$ implies $\Hom_C(M_1,M_2)\neq 0$ implies $M_1\preceq M_2$, weakly FHO sequences for both $\Lambda$ and $C$ with $13$ objects can be given by arranging these 13 objects in the \emph{reverse order of any total ordering given by the AR-quiver}.
+In any such sequence one of $S_2,S_5$ will be first and one of $S_1,S_4$ will be last.
+These maximal green sequences for $\Lambda$ have the maximum length since, by Corollary \ref{cor: upper bound for mgs of An}, the length of any MGS is at most $15-k=13$.
+Therefore, they are complete FHO sequences.